11/5/2024

 Hassan Ahmed

-Morning Laurie and Scott.
-You know a question around I guys have always done a very good job at matching production with demand and you know obviously it seems Q3 and Q4 of this year you know from the commentary it seems you know auto production kind of surprised you guys and the like.
-So just a broader question around just forecasting how you guys are looking at the order books forecasting based off of that particularly in light of what appears to be you know significant changes in customer buying patterns you know how customers are thinking you know it's it seems buying patterns are more just in time.
-It seems customers you know through lessons learned through COVID are keeping leaner and leaner inventory levels.
-So are you do you think you know those customer habits are sustainable on a go-forward basis or just a function of this erratic sort of macro we're in and how are you guys adapting in terms of forecasting and matching sort of your sort of you know production with that demand in this environment.
+Morning, Laurie and Scott.
+You know, a question around, I mean, you guys have always done a very good job at matching production with demand.
+And, you know, obviously, it seems Q3 and Q4 of this year, you know, from the commentary, it seems, you know, auto production kind of surprised you guys and the like.
+So just a broader question around just forecasting, how you guys are looking at the order books, forecasting based off of that, particularly in light of what appears to be significant changes in customer buying patterns, how customers are thinking.
+It seems buying patterns are more just in time.
+It seems customers, through lessons learned through COVID, are keeping leaner and leaner inventory levels.
+Do you think those customer habits are sustainable on a go-forward basis or just a function of this erratic macro we're in?
+And how are you guys adapting in terms of forecasting and matching sort of your sort of, you know, production with that demand in this environment?

 speaker